Tell Tamer: Civil War

 An Assyrian exodus from the town began in November 2012, when Free Syrian Army soldiers threatened to invade the town.
 The exodus further continued when the Islamic State took control of nearby roads just outside the town.

-In October 2013, four Assyrians were stopped while driving in a car and kidnapped by IS.
+In October 2013, four Assyrians were stopped while driving in a car and kidnapped by ISIS militants.

 According to the Syriac International News Agency, in May 2014, ISIL attacked an Assyrian village, which prompted the Assyrians to call the Kurdish YPG to help protect them.

-Since IS militants captured the city of Raqqa, some Assyrians from there and from Al-Thawrah fled to Tell Tamer as refugees.
+Since IS militants captured the city of Raqqa in January 2014, some Assyrians from there and from Al-Thawrah fled to Tell Tamer as refugees.
 However, more than 500 Assyrian families have also fled the town.
 Many Assyrians from the town emigrated mainly to the United States, Europe and Canada.

-In February 2015 the town was taken by the Islamic State militia, resulting in the abduction of about 90 residents. during the al-Hasakah offensive.
+In February 2015 the town was captured by the Islamic State militia, resulting in the abduction of about 90 residents. during the al-Hasakah offensive.
 Several thousand residents fled the city, mostly to the city of al-Hasakah.

 On 23 February 2015, IS kidnapped around 220 Assyrians from villages surrounding Tell Tamer, and by 26 February, that number had increased to 350.
 On 1 March, IS released 19 of the kidnapped Assyrians.
 On 24 March 5 more Assyrian hostages were released, raising the number of released Assyrian hostages to 24.

+During the 2015 summer offensive, the YPG captured the town from the Islamic State following the Battle of al-Hasakah.

 On 11 December 2015, three truck bombs killed 60 people and injured more than 80.

-On 14 October 2019, the Syrian army deployed to Tell Tamer after the Syrian Government reached an agreement with the SDF.
+On 14 October 2019, the Syrian Army was deployed to Tell Tamer after the Syrian Government reached an agreement with the SDF.